2019 British & Irish Grandeur 14 Days / 13 Nights / 21 meals

-Your vacation starts at your London hotel at 2:00 pm when you meet your tour director.
-Head out on a panoramic tour of central London to see famous landmarks including Piccadilly Circus, Nelson’s Column in Trafalgar Square, Westminster Abbey, Big Ben and the Houses of Parliament.
-Join your tour director for a welcome drink and discuss your trip before dinner.
+Tour begins at 2:00 PM at your London hotel.
+Take a panoramic tour of central London to see famous landmarks including Piccadilly Circus, Trafalgar Square, Westminster Abbey, Big Ben, and the Houses of Parliament.
+Enjoy a welcome drink with your group.

-This morning discover the magnificence of Hampton Court Palace, Henry VIII's favorite royal residence.
-Move at your own pace through the breath-taking grandeur of Henry's State Rooms, vast Tudor kitchens and more.
-The afternoon and evening are free so you may use your included Oyster card to explore central London by public transport.
+Discover magnificent Hampton Court Palace, Henry VIII's royal residence.
+The afternoon and evening are free; you may use your included Oyster card to explore London by public transport.

-Take a stroll around Cambridge to view some of the famous university colleges, including King’s College, and the Mathematical Bridge over the River Cam.
-Head north to York for a walking tour to appreciate narrow streets and medieval houses.
-The stately York Minster, with towers and stained glass, is the highlight of the walk.
-Check in to your hotel and relax before dinner.
+Take a stroll around Cambridge to view some of the famous university colleges and the Mathematical Bridge over the River Cam.
+Travel to York to tour the stately York Minster, with towers and colorful stained glass.
+Explore the narrow streets and medieval houses during a guided walk with your tour director.

-Head north to visit Alnwick Castle, the second largest inhabited castle in England.
-View the lavish State Rooms with a stunning array of artifacts, an exhibit on Downton Abbey, and take a stroll through Alnwick Garden.
-Travel through the Northumberland National Park and on to your hotel near Edinburgh where you’ll experience a Scottish Evening with bagpipes and fun music.
+Visit Alnwick Castle, the second largest inhabited castle in England.
+View the stunning artifacts, an exhibit on Downton Abbey, and then take a stroll through Alnwick Garden.
+Travel through Northumberland and the Scottish Borders to your hotel near Edinburgh.
+That evening, you’ll experience a Scottish evening with bagpipes and music following a traditional dinner.

-Discover Edinburgh’s highlights on a city tour.
-See the elegant Georgian “New Town” with spacious streets and the compact medieval city along the Royal Mile.
-Tour Edinburgh Castle to view the Crown Jewels of Scotland and the Stone of Destiny.
-The rest of the day is free for independent activities.
-On August 06 to 20 departures, experience the world-famous Royal Edinburgh Military Tattoo.
+Discover Edinburgh’s highlights to see the elegant Georgian “New Town” with spacious streets and the compact medieval city along the Royal Mile.
+Visit Edinburgh Castle to view the Crown Jewels of Scotland and the Stone of Destiny.
+The rest of the day is free to explore and dine on your own.
+The August 4 - August 18 departures watch the spectacular Royal Edinburgh Military Tattoo on the Castle Esplanade.

-This morning will be an early start as you drive to Cairnryan for a short ferry ride to Belfast.
-Tour the city highlights to see Victorian buildings, the impressive City Hall and the shipyards where RMS Titanic was built in 1912.
-Visit Titanic Belfast to learn about this ill-fated famous liner through state-of-the-art displays.
-Pub dinner at the Cultra Inn on the grounds of Culloden Hotel.
+Head to Cairnryan for a short ferry ride to Belfast.
+Tour the city to see Victorian buildings, the impressive City Hall and the shipyards where RMS Titanic was built.
+Step back in time at the Crumlin Road Gaol, the only Victorian-era prison in Northern Ireland.
+Head out for a pub dinner at the Cultra Inn on the grounds of Culloden Hotel.

-This morning tour central Dublin to see spacious Georgian squares and streets, landmark public buildings and graceful townhouses.
-Take a guided walking tour of Trinity College’s campus and view the priceless Book of Kells.
-The afternoon is free and in the evening enjoy dinner at Taylor’s Three Rock Pub followed by Irish music and dance.
+Tour central Dublin to see spacious Georgian squares and streets, landmark public buildings, and graceful townhouses.
+Take a guided walking tour of Trinity College and view the priceless Book of Kells.
+The afternoon is free to sightsee independently.
+In the evening, enjoy dinner at Taylors Three Rock Pub followed by a festive evening of Irish music and dance.

-Drive to the delightful town of Kenmare for a look around and savor a casual lunch.
-Travel along part of the awesome Ring of Kerry route to view spectacular scenery at Moll’s Gap and at Ladies’ View.
-Stop at a sheep farm to see demonstrations of sheep herding and shearing before returning to Killarney where the evening is free.
+Visit the delightful Muckross House, a 19th century mansion set among the mountains.
+Head to Kenmare to browse around and have lunch.
+Travel along part of the Ring of Kerry to view spectacular scenery at Moll’s Gap and Ladies View.
+Immerse yourself in farm life and see demonstrations of dogs herding sheep before returning to Killarney for a free evening.

-Head east to Midleton to tour the Jameson Experience, a journey through the story and making of Irish whiskey.
-Enjoy a sample at the end of the tour.
-Travel to Waterford and at the House of Waterford Crystal see how glass is blown and cut by master craftspeople.
-In the evening take a gentle walking tour with a local guide to discover the history of this old port city.
+In Midleton, tour the Jameson Experience for the story and making of Irish whiskey, and enjoy a sample dram.
+At the House of Waterford Crystal, see how glass is blown and cut by master craftspeople.
+Take a gentle walking tour with a local guide to discover the history of the old port city of Waterford.

-This morning drive east to explore the mineral-rich hot springs at Bath.
-Tour the Roman Baths and Pump Room, first built by the Romans 2,000 years ago and revived during the 18th century.
+Explore the mineral-rich hot springs at Bath.
+Tour the Roman Baths, built by the Romans 2,000 years ago.
 Drive to Salisbury Plain to view the prehistoric circle of vast monoliths at Stonehenge.
-Continue to London and check in to your hotel.
-The evening is at leisure.
+Continue to London for a farewell dinner at your hotel.

 B: Breakfast; L: Lunch; D: Dinner